elGordoGato/elGordoGato/README.md

 ---

+### 📚 Projects
+Here are some of the projects that I have worked on or contributed to:

+- **Explore With Me**: An application that creates a poster.
+In this poster, you can suggest any event from an exhibition to a movie and gather a company to participate in it.

+_***Stack***: RESTful API service with Spring Boot, JPA Hibernate, PostgreSQL, Java 11, Lombok, Docker, Swagger._
+- **Share It**: A sharing app for things.
+Allows you to offer your things for rent; find and rent things offered by other users.

+_***Stack***: REST API service with Spring-Boot, JPA Hibernate, PostgreSQL, Java 11, Lombok, Junit, MockMVC, Docker._
+- **Filmorate**: A social network with a rating of films and an algorithm for selecting film recommendations based on the ratings of similar users.

+_***Stack***: REST API service with Spring-Boot, Jdbc, H2-database, Java 11, Lombok, Junit._

+---

 ### 📈 GitHub Stats
 | <a href="https://github.com/anuraghazra/github-readme-stats"><img align="center" src="https://github-readme-stats.vercel.app/api?username=elgordogato&show=reviews,prs_merged,prs_merged_percentage&show_icons=true&include_all_commits=true&theme=transparent&&hide=stars&hide_border=true&rank_icon=percentile" alt="elGordoGato's github stats" /></a> |                   <img align="center" src="https://github-readme-streak-stats.herokuapp.com?user=elGordoGato&theme=transparent&hide_border=true&date_format=M%20j%5B%2C%20Y%5D" alt="My github stats" />                   |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|